-Being an entrepreneur is an exhilarating roller coaster ride!
+Being an fashion entrepreneur is an exhilarating roller coaster ride!
 One moment you are killing it and the next minute you are asking yourself why you got out of bed that morning.
 We all have those specific challenges that can knock us down.
 Here at Stitch Method we encounter some we didn’t even see coming!
 For instance, when we started looking for office space we thought “this will be fun!
 Looking at real estate is awesome!”
 Wrong.
 Looking at real estate IS fun.
 But it takes time out of your day that you need to be working on other things.
 It takes more time and more money than you thought to find the perfect place, pack up everything, move everything, organize all the people involved, set up the phones and it goes on and on!
 It was exhausting!

-We talk to a lot of new design entrepreneurs and everyone has their own set of struggles.
+We talk to a lot of new fashion design entrepreneurs and everyone has their own set of struggles.
 Since I had my own line, I can relate to so many of these.
 Here are a few that we hear the most:

 1. Bridging the calendar from retail to wholesale.

-A lot of designers start their businesses selling direct-to-customer.
+A lot of fashion designers start their businesses selling direct-to-customer.
 This is a great way to get your product out there and do some initial market research!
 As things start picking up, it might be time to branch out into wholesale.
 However, when you are selling to boutiques you need your samples ready months before you do for direct-to-customer sales.
 Making that jump leaves many designers exhausted trying to chase down the calendar and determine whether or not to skip a season to make it work.

 2. Finding the perfect materials for your product.